Vatican Is Training More Priests In Exorcism Rites, As Requests For The Procedure Are On The Increase

 Once an exorcism is begun, he says, the person performing it is duty-bound to see it through, lest a bad situation is made worse, he says.
 Which is why these types of things are best left to the professionals.

-So what is the Church looking for when considering whether or not there’s demon possession afoot and an exorcism required?
+So what is the Church looking for when considering whether or not there’s demon possession afoot and an exorcism is required?
 Father Lambert says the first signs of such “manifestations” are eyes rolling into the back of the head, eyes turning black, foaming at the mouth, and bodily contortions.

 Other signs of possible demonic possession include the person displaying strength beyond what is normally within the capabilities of a human; resistance to sacred objects such as crosses or holy water; speaking in a language they’ve never studied; or knowledge that they wouldn’t otherwise be privy to.